OswaldoMoper/helloyesod-nix/README.md

 * There are several chatrooms you can ask for help:
 	* For IRC, try Freenode#yesod and Freenode#haskell
 	* [Functional Programming Slack](https://fpchat-invite.herokuapp.com/), in the #haskell, #haskell-beginners, or #yesod channels.

+## Credits and Licenses

+This project includes code derived from [YesodWeb/Yesod](https://github.com/yesodweb/yesod), which is licensed under the [MIT License]([https://opensource.org/licenses/MIT](https://github.com/yesodweb/yesod/blob/master/LICENSE)).
+Additional modifications and original code in this repository are licensed under the [BSD 3-Clause License](./LICENSE).